Taiwan tracks second Chinese ‘combat’ patrol in a week, sends ships and jets to monitor

 Taiwan’s Defence Ministry published three pictures taken by its own forces – one from an F-16 jet of two Chinese fighters trailing a Y-20 aerial refuelling aircraft, one of the Chinese warship Yinchuan, and one of a Taiwanese navy sailor watching the same ship through binoculars.

+That gives air defence forces far less time to respond, especially because ship-launched, sea-skimming missiles are harder to detect and could hit targets just three minutes after being launched.

+“If China were to use this kind of surprise missile attack, it could temporarily paralyse Taiwan,” he added.

-At the weekend, Taiwan said its coast guard had faced off with a Chinese coast guard ship near the Taiwan-controlled Pratas Islands, which are strategically located at the top end of the South China Sea.
+Over the weekend, Taiwan said its coast guard had faced off with a Chinese coast guard ship near the Taiwan-controlled Pratas Islands, which are strategically located at the top end of the South China Sea.

-On May 23, Taiwan’s National Security Council secretary-general Joseph Wu took to social media to detail the 100 Chinese ships he said were currently in the first island chain, referring to an area running from Japan through Taiwan and into the Philippines.
 REUTERS